Children’s Pediatric Dentistry is part of our list of services available here at Affiliated Dentists in Madison.

 If you think because baby teeth are temporary they’re not important, think again.
 Baby teeth are necessary for chewing, speaking, and smiling.
 They also serve as placeholders for the adult teeth.
 If baby bottle tooth decay is left untreated, pain and infection can result.
 Severely decayed teeth may need to be removed.

 If teeth are infected or lost too early due to baby bottle tooth decay, your child may develop poor eating habits, speech problems, crooked teeth, and damaged adult teeth.
-In addition, the chances that adult teeth will end up being crooked increase dramatically.
+In addition, the chances are that adult teeth will end up being crooked increases dramatically.

-How Can Baby Bottle Tooth Decay Be Prevented?
+How Can Baby Bottle Tooth Decay Be Prevented With The Help Of Children’s Pediatric Dentistry?

 There are many ways to prevent this in your infant: